 Earplugs can block out the noise of others in and around the campsite and tent.
 A sleeping mask also helps, especially if there is a full moon.
 You may want to bring the dietary supplement melatonin, which studies have shown can cut down the amount of time needed to fall asleep at altitude.
 Lastly, not everyone is used to camping, especially for consecutive days, so you might want to do some overnight trips at home so it’s not an entirely new experience.

 Note: Taking Diamox can increase your sensitivity to the sun.
-Bring SPF 30 or higher and a sunhat, buff, and alpine shirt to protect yourself from the sun.
+Bring SPF 30 or higher and a sunhat, buff, and an alpine shirt to protect yourself from the sun.

 Above we have discussed things you can do on the mountain to prevent altitude sickness.
 However, there are things you can do before you arrive in Tanzania.
 The first is to train properly by getting in the best possible shape.
 We recommend at least eight weeks of training which should consist primarily of hiking, but also weight lifting and some cardiovascular exercises.